rochoa85/mPARCE/README.md

 ## Purpose

-Here we present mPARCE, an open source protocol to design modified peptides with improved binding affinity to a target of reference.
-The protocol generates single point mutations on the peptide sequence based on a list of parameterized non-natural amino acids (NNAAs).
+Here, we present mPARCE, an open source protocol to design modified peptides with improved binding affinity to a target of reference.
+The protocol generates single-point mutations on the peptide sequence based on a list of parameterized non-natural amino acids (NNAAs).
 Then, it estimates their binding affinities in complex with the protein in an efficient but accurate manner by combining backrub sampling from Rosetta with a consensus metric using multiple protein-ligand scoring functions.

 ## Required third-party tools:

 - Rosetta (tested with 2022 version): https://www.rosettacommons.org/software/license-and-download

 **NOTE: The name of the local Rosetta folder path must be provided in the configuration file.
-Rosetta is required to do the mutation and complex sampling.**
+Rosetta is required to perform the mutation and conformational sampling.**

-- The scoring functions (Vina, DLigand2, NNscore, Cyscore, RosettaScore, Smina) are provided in the **src** folder and configured to run the analysis. **NOTE: In the case of the scripts extracted from MGLTools (http://mgltools.scripps.edu/downloads), we recommend to install them from source and update the scripts: pythonsh, prepare_receptor4.py and prepare_ligand4.py in the src/scores folder from mPARCE.**
+- The scoring functions (Vina, DLigand2, NNscore, Cyscore, RosettaScore, Smina) are provided in the **src** folder and configured to run the analysis. **NOTE: In the case of scripts extracted from MGLTools (http://mgltools.scripps.edu/downloads), we recommend to install them from source and update the scripts: pythonsh, prepare_receptor4.py and prepare_ligand4.py in the src/scores folder from mPARCE.**

 ## Dependencies:
 The BioPython and additional python modules (minimum python3.5) can be installed directly from the OS repositories.
 An example in Ubuntu 20.04 is: